This post was updated in May 2023.

-I’ve been developing websites for just over 17 years, mostly for nonprofit organizations.
+I’ve been developing websites for just over 25 years, mostly for nonprofit organizations.
 Frequently, nonprofits ask me, “What should we consider when planning a new website (or a re-designed website)?”
-Here’s is a list of the answers I give most often:
+Here is a list of the answers I give most often:

-4) Responsive, mobile-friendly design.
 Responsive design means that a website’s design automatically re-sizes to fit the screen size on which it’s being viewed.
-Unfortunately, it can be difficult to retrofit an existing site with responsiveness; and it’s mostly more cost effective to do a complete re-design.
+Unfortunately, it can be difficult to retrofit an existing site with responsiveness; and it’s mostly more cost-effective to do a complete re-design.
 The days of two separate websites – one for viewing on a monitor and one for viewing on a mobile device – are over.

-6) Engaging content.
 It’s a documented fact that people only read about 20-28% of the text on a web page.
-Hence the shift to shorter blocks of text, lots of photos, and use of multimedia on websites.
-The great thing about non-text content these days is that all you really need is a decent smartphone and you can quickly create your own photo and video content.
+Hence the shift to shorter blocks of text, lots of photos, and the use of multimedia on websites.
+The great thing about non-text content these days is that all you really need is a decent smartphone, and you can quickly create your own photo and video content.

-8) Search engine optimization (SEO).
-48% of Internet users start their online experience with a search engine.
+68% of Internet users start their online experience with a search engine.
 This means you’ll want to make sure your site is optimized for search.
-While there are companies who do SEO and nothing but, their services tend to be beyond the budget of most nonprofits.
+While there are companies that do SEO and nothing but, their services tend to be beyond the budget of most nonprofits.
 Fortunately, there are quite a few SEO tasks you (or your web developer) can DIY.

-9) Site maintenance.
-There are two main costs associated with a website design project: the cost for site design, and development and ongoing site maintenance costs.
+There are two main costs associated with a website design project: the cost of site design and development and ongoing site maintenance costs.
 Site design tends to be a lump sum cost.
 Site maintenance can vary greatly, depending on the developer.
 I used to do websites using Dreamweaver, and clients either learned that complex software or paid me to do their updates.
 I moved to the open source content management system WordPress about seven years ago so that I could change this model.
-Now, my nonprofit clients do their own updates and they rarely need me for anything after site launch.
+Now, my nonprofit clients do their own updates, and they rarely need me for anything after the site launch.
 Another site maintenance concern to think about in advance: Which staff member(s) will be responsible for maintaining your site after launch?
 Will that person be responsible for uploading content that others create, or is that person doing it all?

-10) Accessibility.
-By this I mean compliance of a nonprofit’s website with Section 508 of the Americans with Disabilities Act (ADA).
-While I think it’s important for all websites to be accessible, I feel like the nonprofit sector especially has a moral obligation to this.
+By this, I mean compliance of a nonprofit’s website with Section 508 of the Americans with Disabilities Act (ADA).
+While I think it’s important for all websites to be accessible, I feel like the nonprofit sector especially has a moral obligation to do this.
 Inclusion and social justice are in our sector’s DNA, which should carry over in the design of our websites.

 If you’ve made it this far reading it, I hope this list will come in handy on your next website project!